Hidden spectral symmetries and mode stability of subextremal Kerr(-dS) black holes: Introduction

 The goal of this paper is precisely to revisit mode stability for Kerr(-de Sitter) black holes.
 In the $\Lambda=0$ setting, we provide a new proof of the classical mode stability result \begin{bigtheorem} Fix $M>0$ and $|a|<M$, and let $s\in\frac12\mathbb{Z}$.
 Then there are no non-trivial mode solutions \eqref{eq:separable-ansatz-intro} to \eqref{eq:Teukolsky-equation-intro} for $\omega\neq 0$ with $\Im\omega\geq 0$. \end{bigtheorem}

 Our proof makes use of previously unknown symmetries of the point spectrum of the radial Teukolsky equation.
 Such symmetries were conjectured to exist by Aminov, Grassi and Hatsuda \cite{Aminov2020,Hatsuda2020} by comparing the Teukolsky equation with quantization conditions for some supersymmetric gauge theories \cite{Ito2017}, see also \cite{Bianchi2021,Bonelli2021}.
 To establish their conjecture, we rely on a Jaffé expansion for the radial Teukolsky ODE, see \cite[Part B]{Ronveaux1995}, a method usually attributed in the black hole community to Leaver's seminal work on quasinormal modes \cite{Leaver1985}.
-We note that, as we consider only $\Im\omega\geq 0$, we avoid the problematic features of Leaver's method in the lower half-plane described in \cite{Gajic2019,Gajic2020}.
 We also sketch an alternative proof via the so-called MST method of Mano, Suzuki and Tagasuki \cite{Mano1996}, see also \cite{Sasaki2003}.
+Finally, we emphasize that our results hold for $\Im\omega\geq 0$, and we refer the reader to the previous references and the more recent \cite{Gajic2019,Gajic2020} for results concerning the case $\Im\omega<0$.

 In the $\Lambda>0$ or Kerr-de Sitter setting, we show that symmetries analogous to those for $\Lambda=0$ hold for the point spectrum of the radial Teukolsky ODE.
-These are once again inspired by the supersymmetric gauge theories of \cite{Ito2017}.
-For Kerr-de Sitter, rather than a Jaffé expansion, we rely on an expansion in hypergeometric polynomials which, despite being well-known in the classical texts on special ODEs, is to our knowledge new in the General Relativity literature.
+These are once again inspired by the supersymmetric gauge theories of \cite{Ito2017}, though to the best of our knowledge have not been conjectured or shown earlier.
+To prove their existence, rather than a Jaffé expansion, we rely on an expansion in hypergeometric polynomials which, despite being well-known in the classical texts on special ODEs, is to our knowledge new in the General Relativity literature.
 An alternative proof based on a variant of the MST method introduced in \cite{Suzuki1999,Suzuki2000} is also sketched briefly.
 As for Kerr, making use of these novel symmetries, we are able to establish a partial mode stability result for Kerr-de Sitter: \begin{bigtheorem} Fix $\Lambda>0$, $M>0$ and $|a|<3/\Lambda$ so that \eqref{eq:Delta-intro} has four distinct real roots, labeled $r_3<r_0<r_1<r_2$, and let $s\in\frac12\mathbb{Z}$.
 Then there are no non-trivial mode solutions \eqref{eq:separable-ansatz-intro} to \eqref{eq:Teukolsky-equation-intro} with $\omega$ such that